Voting in the Nov. 3rd, 2020 General Election

 Voting during COVID

 No one should have to choose between voting and their health.
-The Secretary of State Maggie Toulouse Oliver and our county clerks are encouraging everyone to vote by absentee so that there are not large groups of people gathering at polling places to vote.
+The Secretary of State Maggie Toulouse Oliver and our county clerks are encouraging at-risk voters to vote absentee so that there are not large groups of people gathering at polling places to vote.
+Polling places are under health orders so social distancing, sanitation and mask-wearing procedures are in place.

 Your voting options:

-1. Vote by mail (absentee) starting May 5 – You must request a ballot be mailed to you.
-The last day to request an absentee ballot is end of day on May 28th, 5pm for paper requests to the clerk’s office, 11:59pm for online at the NMVote.org portal.
-The last day ballots will be mailed is May 29th.
-Because ballot must be returned and physically at the Clerk’s office by 7pm on Election Day, we do not recommend waiting to request.
+1. Vote by mail (absentee) starting Oct 6 – You must request a ballot be mailed to you.
+The last day to request an absentee ballot is end of day on Oct 20th, 5pm for paper requests to the clerk’s office, 11:59pm for online at the NMVote.org portal.
+Because ballots must be returned and physically at the Clerk’s office by 7pm on Election Day, we do not recommend waiting to request.
 Request as soon as possible so there is plenty of time for the ballot to be mailed to you and for you to return it.
+For the 2020 General, the ballot will have a suggested last date of postal mailing as October 27th.
+You can always drop the ballot at any polling place or the clerks office.

-2. Early vote the Clerk’ office starting May 5th and at a voting convenience center starting May 16th.
+2. Early vote the Clerk’ office starting Tuesday Oct 6th and at a voting convenience center starting Saturday, Oct 17th.
+Expanded early voting will run until Saturday October 31st.
 Each of these polling places will be observing social distancing with strict hygiene protocols to prevent the spread of the coronavirus.

 Apply for an Absentee